Optimizing your construction labor rates

 3. Revisit your construction labor rate calculations periodically

 Construction labor rates aren’t static.
 They changed based on market conditions, including the current demand for workers.
-It’s therefore important to revisit your construction labor rate calculations periodically.
+It’s, therefore, important to revisit your construction labor rate calculations periodically.
 You may even want to run the numbers during the estimating process for every major project.

 4. Choose the appropriate strategy for your needs